ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/rocketman-bundle-giveaway.markdown

 is_promoted: false
 has_entry_page: true
 title: "Win a Rocketman bundle!"
-competition-description: "<p>To celebrate the release of ROCKETMAN we are giving you\
+competition-description: "<p>To celebrate the release of ROCKETMAN (In Cinemas Now)\
-  \ the chance to win one of 5 Rocketman bundles we are giving away to 5 lucky NME\
+  \ we are giving you the chance to win one of 5 Rocketman bundles we are giving away\
-  \ AAA winners, including: a goody pack which will contain a limited edition Rocketman\
+  \ to 5 lucky NME AAA winners, including: a goody pack which will contain a limited\
-  \ gold jacket, a film soundtrack and 2 adult tickets to see Rocketman in cinemas\
+  \ edition Rocketman gold jacket, a film soundtrack and 2 adult tickets to see Rocketman\
-  \ (at Vue, Cineworld, Everyman or Odeon cinema nationwide)!</p>\n<p>Want it?
-Click\
+  \ in cinemas (at Vue, Cineworld, Everyman or Odeon cinema nationwide)!</p>\n<p>Want\
-  \ below for a chance to win!</p>\n"
+  \ it?
+Click below for a chance to win!</p>\n"
 hero-header: "Win a Rocketman bundle!"
 terms-confirmation: "Rocketman-terms-conditions.pdf"
 banner-img: "https://assets.expresslyapp.com/asset-b4c1986a-6b71-42dd-bdf5-2418765edf0d.jpg"